Top 12 Patient Care Associate Skills to Put on Your Resume

 1. CPR Certified

-CPR Certified means that a Patient Care Associate has successfully completed training in Cardiopulmonary Resuscitation, demonstrating the ability to perform techniques to help restore breathing and heartbeat in emergencies.
+CPR Certified means a Patient Care Associate has completed formal training in cardiopulmonary resuscitation and can perform evidence-based techniques to restore breathing and circulation during emergencies.

 Why It's Important